-The humble scrambled egg gets an asian-style makeover that will knock your socks off: Vietnamese scrambled eggs is a true taste revelation.
+The humble scrambled egg gets an asian-style makeover that will knock your socks off: Vietnamese eggs are a true taste revelation.
 The secret ingredient is fish sauce!

 - Soft-boiled eggs with asparagus or cheese soldiers

 - Fried eggs - so crispy, so lovely, so messy

 Now I have a new egg passion: Vietnamese scrambled eggs.

 My friends, adding fish sauce to scrambled eggs makes the taste go "off the scale"!
 The saltiness of the fish sauce adds a new dimension to this dish that you have not thought possible.